sankamuk/SolrCloudMonitoring/README.md

         a.
 Monitor Secured Solr Cloud Cores.
 Reports if any has a non active state.
         b.
 Monitor query response of your Cloud.
 You can set your expected response time threshold.
         c.
 Since the tool works per Collection thus giving you flexibility to monitor only the collection you you want to monitor(critical for your environment).
+        d.
+Generate Alert Mail and also has the ability to integrate with your exeisting Incident Management Setup.

 ### 1.3.
 Scope of monitoring